esimov/openfaas-coherent-line-drawing/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat)](./LICENSE)

+An OpenFaaS function for generating sketch like artistic image from the provided source image.
 For more information about the implementation details check the project source code at https://github.com/esimov/colidr.

 ### Local usage
 To run the function locally you have to make sure OpenFaaS is up and running.
-Read the official documentation for more help. https://docs.openfaas.com/
+Read the official documentation for more help in case is needed: https://docs.openfaas.com/

 Clone the repository:
 ```bash